-The Girls Who Code (GWC) club at Seton LaSalle is a chapter of the national Girls Who Code organization.
-The SLS club was started at the start of the 2017-18 academic year.
-It is led by a senior girl who with membership ranging between 10 and 12 students (freshmen to seniors).
-The goal of the national organization and its chapters is to close the gender gap in technology and to change the image of what a programmer looks like and does. we do this by providing young women a safe environment for them to learn or enhance their skills in computer programming processes and coding.
-In the first year, the club learned HTML and CSS coding practices to develop a website complete with 6 pages to help Seton LaSalle students prepare for standardized tests including the SATs and ACTs and also to more efficiently search for college scholarships.
-Click HERE to see their site.
+The Girls Who Code (GWC) Club at Seton LaSalle Catholic High School is a chapter of the national organization.
+The SLS Club was started in the 2017-18 academic year by a senior girl who was inspired by the national organization's goal––to close the gender gap in technology and to change the image of what a programmer looks like and does.
+Girls (and Guys) Who Code is open to 9-12 grade boys and girls and provides students a safe environment to learn and enhance their skills in computer programming processes and coding.

 In its first year, GWC learned HTML and CSS coding practices to develop a website compete with six pages to help SLS students prepare for standardized tests including the SATs and ACTs and to more efficiently search for college scholarship opportunities.
 Check out their website HERE.

 In 2018-19, members used Thunkables, a mobile app development tool to develop Rebel...lion, an app that helps students in the SLS community find timely information about clubs, athletics, nearby businesses, churches, bell schedules, dress code policies and more to encourage compliance, participation and community involvement.
 The club also learned about 3D printing and coding to maneuver simple robots.

 Many members of GWC experience computer programming processes and development for the first time through the club.
 The goal is to foster an environment where girls can be passionate about coding, build confidence in their computing skills, and close the gender gap of women pursuing and graduating college with a computer science degree.